marijnh/Eloquent-JavaScript/04_data.md

 {{index "deep comparison (exercise)", comparison, "deep comparison", "== operator"}}

 The `==` operator compares objects by identity.
-But sometimes, you would prefer to compare the values of their actual properties.
+But sometimes you'd prefer to compare the values of their actual properties.

-Write a function, `deepEqual`, that takes two values and returns true only if they are the same value or are objects with the same properties, where the values of the properties are equal when compared with a recursive call to `deepEqual`.
+Write a function `deepEqual` that takes two values and returns true only if they are the same value or are objects with the same properties, where the values of the properties are equal when compared with a recursive call to `deepEqual`.